Ilai-Shohat/popcorn-palace/Instructions.md

 The following tools are required to build, run, and test this application:

-- Java 17 or higher
+- Java 17 or higher (If not using docker)
 - Maven 3.6.x or higher
 - Docker and Docker Compose (for containerized deployment)
-- Git (optional, for version control)
 - An API testing tool like Postman or cURL (for manual API testing)

 ## Building the Project